jyyulab/NetBID/docs/docs/driver_estimation/driver_estimation.md

 The purpose for this part:

-**estimate potential drivers in a biological process and generate master tables**.
+**estimate potential drivers in a biological process and generate a master table**.

 The full demo script for this part could be found in [pipeline_analysis_demo1.R](https://github.com/jyyulab/NetBID-dev/blob/master/demo_scripts/pipeline_analysis_demo1.R).